derekargueta/envoy-rot-cipher-filter/README.md

 This was mostly an exercise in gaining familiarity with Envoy filter development so here's some thoughts on how the whole thing went.
 - There is very little internal documentation of how the mechanics work.
 This is no secret, but the documentation from Envoy could use some love and help from the community (low-hanging fruit for new Envoy contributors!)
-- The organization of the Envoy made it a little difficult to piece this project together.
-For example, _all_ the Envoy filter configs are in one directoy, and _all_ the Envoy filter implementations are in a different directory, etc. instead of having the code organized by module where each module has all of its pieces in one directory.
+- The organization of the Envoy code made it a little difficult to piece this project together.
+For example, _all_ the Envoy filter configs are in one directoy (`server/config/http/`), and _all_ the Envoy filter implementations are in a different directory (`source/common/`), and there's multiple `config` directories for non-filter config stuff, etc. so it felt like a scavenger hunt to get the complete image of what all 1 filter needs.
 This organization makes sense for the size of Envoy's project, but again makes it difficult to piece together everything that, for example, the buffer filter does.
 - Despite the above 2 "complaints", Envoy does provide a very clean API to work with.
 I found this to be a much easier exercise than implementing an Nginx module, which took a day-long workshop and I'm still not confident in my Nginx module development.
 - I noticed there's some scripts in `envoy/tools/` such as `stack_decode.py` that may have been helpful in debugging but I couldn't figure out how to get them to work.
 - The bazel build procedure is pretty slick.
 Props to the Envoy team!